Tableflow

 Tableflow is current available as an Early Access (EA) feature.
 Please contact us if you'd like to register to be included in the Early Access program.

-Tableflow automates the tedious process of transforming a topic in an Apache Kafka-compatible data streaming system in an Apache Iceberg table.
-Instead of writing custom code and manually configuring a data pipelien for each table you want to build, Tableflow allows you to declaratively specify which topics to build tables from and what schema and data format to expect.
-When schemas inevitably need to change, you can update the schema in Tableflow's editor and we'll handle the schema migration automatically.
+Tableflow automates the tedious process of transforming a topic in an Apache Kafka-compatible data streaming system into an Apache Iceberg table.
+Instead of writing custom code and manually configuring a data pipeline for each table you want to build, Tableflow allows you to declaratively specify which topics to build tables from and what schema and data format to expect.
+When schemas inevitably need to change, you can update the schema in Tableflow's editor and WarpStream will handle the schema migration automatically.

-Compaction and table maintenence is included out-of-the-box with no tuning required.
+Compaction and table maintenance is included out-of-the-box with no tuning required.
 Tableflow continuously compacts the table in the background with intelligent heuristics to ensure readers get the best performance.

 Getting Started